A house fire displaced nine people Wednesday afternoon, ripping through a home on Old Cathedral Road.

 Dorrington said he attempted to fight the fire with a garden hose but said it did little good.
 His sister-in-law was taken to the hospital for smoke inhalation; Dorrington said she was doing well by the time crews cleared the scene.

-Faas said no one else, including firefighters, was injured while combating the blaze.
+Faas said no firefighters were injured while combating the blaze.

 The American Red Cross was contacted to assist the family with immediate housing needs.
 Dorrington said the family will likely rely on a hotel while looking at rebuilding.